JamesWoolfenden/learn-packer/docs/ansible-docker.md

 sudo apt install ansible
 ```

-For other platform see the Ansible site itself <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>
+For other platforms refere to or see the Ansible site itself <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>

 Ansible **Galaxy** is pre-packaged with Ansible.

-## Get an Ansible role
+## How to get an Ansible role

-Call Ansible Galaxy to download a role, in this case a role to install
+Call Ansible Galaxy to download a role, in this case, a role to install
-terraform:
+Terraform:

 ```shell
 $ ansible-galaxy install --roles-path . migibert.terraform